A stranger is asking a child for help

-The truth is: most parents don’t teach kids safety until something happens, or they don’t teach it correctly.
+The truth is: most parents don’t teach kids safety until something happens, or they don’t teach it in the right way.

-Now read on to see what happened to me below.
+Now read on to see what happened to me.

 - How can we raise a compassionate child without sacrificing her safety?

-- How can we teach her the difference between the legitimate requests in which we should be caring towards those people who need help, and avoid those with malicious intents?
+- How can we teach her the difference between legitimate requests for help and those with malicious intent?

-- How can my child give help safely or reject gracefully without feeling bad or guilty?
+- How can my child help safely or reject gracefully without feeling bad or guilty?

-- What if my child responds to a stranger request in an inappropriate manner?
+- What if my child falls into's a help request manipulation?

 - What if my teaching falls short and he doesn’t recognize he is in danger?

-- What if I’m not teaching enough and something happens and she’s not prepared?
+- What if I’m not teaching enough and something happens, and he’s not prepared?

 (You can test your child's safety level here).